WHAT IS RELATIONSHIP ABUSE? You can read more about what relationship abuse is.

 Phone: 0808 801 0301 (Helpline Open Mon - Fri, 10am - 4pm)

 Helpline for Scotland providing support to women from minority backgrounds who have been affected by violence against women.
 Support is available in English, Urdu, Arabic, Bangla and Swahili.
 Service also runs a VAW awareness programme.

 - mygov.scot Practical advice and Relationship Abuse Support

 REPORTING TO THE POLICE:

 Abusive behaviour in relation to a partner or ex-partner is a criminal offence.

 This includes psychological abuse such as coercive and controlling behaviour as well as violence.

 The police recognise revenge porn as a serious form of abuse.
 If someone is sharing or threatening to share an intimate image without consent you can report it.

-Please report your concerns to Police Scotland at your local police station, via 101, online or via 999 if it is an emergency.
+Please report your concerns to Police Scotland at your local police station.
+You can also call the police non-urgently to report something of concern or even discuss a situation on 101, online or via 999 if it is an emergency.

 Reporting incidents assists Police Scotland in tackling domestic abuse.
 The information you provide is valuable.
 It enables the police to identify areas of concern and patterns of behaviour that could lead to the prosecution of offenders and to ensuring the safety of the victim.